aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-ots/_index.md

 ---
 title: C# XLSB to OTS - XLSB to OTS Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSB to OTS in C#.
-C# Convert XLSB to OTS saveformat.
-C# XLSB to OTS format.
-Save XLSB to OTS C#.
+Convert XLSB to OTS quickly and easily with Aspose.Cells.
+C# XLSB to OTS.
+C# Save XLSB to OTS.
+Save XLSB as OTS using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSB to OTS in C#., C# XLSB to OTS saveformat., XLSB to OTS C#., C# Convert XLSB to OTS]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSB to OTS in C#., Save XLSB to OTS using C#., C# XLSB to OTS saveformat., XLSB to OTS Converter., C# Save XLSB as OTS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}